Create Business Cards

 You can have some of the best business cards ever made, but if you don't know how to use them properly, they'll be of little to no value to you.
 Learning how to network and project a positive impression while maintaining good etiquette is key to creating new business contacts.
 Exchanging business cards the right way can turn them into powerful marketing tools.

-- 8Don't ask for another person's business card unless you plan to follow up with them.If you're asking for their card, it's only polite to follow up by contacting them through email or a quick phone call.
-Use the contact to your advantage, even if it's just a quick update about new products, services or developments related to your company.Advertisement
+- 8If you're asking for their card, it's only polite to follow up by contacting them through email or a quick phone call.
+Use the contact to your advantage, even if it's just a quick update about new products, services or developments related to your company.Don't ask for another person's business card unless you plan to follow up with them.Advertisement

 - Don't overcrowd the card with logos, pictures or information.
 The card should be easy to read and understand.
 If your card looks too cluttered but you don't want to lose important information, try including it on the back.